OfirTheOne/glory-app-server-side/README.md

-### Authentication Notes
+#### Authentication Notes
-* any authenticate route must recieve in the request two headers 'x-auth' contains the token that the logged user holding, 'x-provider'   equles to the provider the supply the token.
+any authenticate route must recieve in the request two headers 'x-auth' contains the token that the logged user holding, 'x-provider'   equals to the provider the supply the token.